milfrisi/generative-art-generator/README-scaffolding.md

    executed sequentially.
 That means that, most likely, you want to create first your database(s), then your tables and then insert data into them if necessary.

+8. Finally and importantly: write a README file!

+   A template README file is provided at the root of the repository, with headers for the sections that should be covered.

 Once you have your workflow configured, to create the database and deploy it in your workspace, execute: